BibleBot/GoBackend/README.md

 ## Special Thanks

 To our financial supporters to help us keep this project's lights on.
-To our volunteer translators helping BibleBot be more accessible to everyone.
+To our i18n team for helping BibleBot be more accessible to everyone.
-To our licensing coordinators for helping us sift through all the darn permissions requests.
+To our licensing team for helping us sift through all the darn permissions requests.
-To our outreach team for helping others use BibleBot.
+To our support team for helping others use BibleBot.